dhaffner/you/README.md

 #### Search for a video and play the first result

-    you -sl will smith summertime
+    you -l will smith summertime

 ## Keyboard shortcuts